SiddarthPandian/Rejuven8/README.md

 # Rejuven8
 TAMUHack project for American Airlines.
-Jet lag is a real problem while traveling.
+Jet lag is a real problem when traveling abroad.
 We are developing an app that will inform passengers on when to sleep on a long flight such that jet lag is minimized